Eurasian Connectivity: Data-Driven Regional Studies

 -

-- AI Tools in Contemporary International Relations Research
+- AI Tools for Contemporary International Relations Research

 -

-This course introduces students to artificial intelligence-based tools that have already become part of contemporary research projects in the field of international relations.
-Students will learn to use neural networks for searching and systematizing relevant literature, improving the efficiency of reading scholarly articles, working with data and web coding, as well as ethical use of AI in writing academic texts.
-Special attention is given to practices of working with AI tools aimed at controlling issues such as hallucinations and cognitive debt.
+This course introduces students to AI-based tools that have become an integral part of contemporary research in international relations.
+Students will learn how to use neural networks to search for and organise relevant literature, improve the efficiency of reading academic articles, work with data and web-scraping tools, and use AI ethically in academic writing.
+A central focus of the course is the practical use of AI tools in ways that help address challenges such as hallucinations and cognitive debt.

-Upon completing the course, students will be able to increase the productivity of their research activities by freeing time from routine operations for deep expert analysis, thereby enhancing the key competitive advantages of a modern international relations specialist.
+By the end of the course, students will be able to enhance the productivity of their research by reducing the time spent on routine tasks and redirecting it towards deeper expert analysis.
+In doing so, they will strengthen the key competitive advantages expected of a modern specialist in international relations.

 -

-- GIS Modelling and Spatial Data Analysis in Socio-Political and Economic Research
+- GIS Modelling and Spatial Data Analysis for Socio-Political and Economic Research

 -

-The course introduces the fundamentals of spatial analysis for solving applied and academic tasks.
-We will use various datasets, geographic information systems, and spatial visualization tools to understand how geography influences social, political, and economic processes.
+This course introduces the core principles of spatial analysis for academic and applied research.
+Using a range of datasets, geographic information systems, and spatial visualisation tools, students will examine how geography shapes social, political, and economic processes.

 - Computational Text Analysis